-High radon levels can occur anywhere; however, an area with higher radon levels may have a higher demand for radon testing—so if you’re considering adding radon testing to your list of services, it might be useful to know whether your area commonly sees high levels of radon.
+High radon levels can occur anywhere; however, an area with higher radon levels may have a higher demand for radon testing—so if you’re considering adding radon testing to your list of services, it might be useful to know whether your area commonly sees high radon levels.

 The EPA has created local and state-specific maps designed to show areas of high, medium, and low risk of radon concentration.

-However, these maps shouldn’t be used as a guide for individual homes.
-Regardless of where a home is located, it’s best to get it tested for radon, since unhealthy radon gas levels can be found anywhere.
+However, these maps shouldn’t be a guide for individual homes.
+Regardless of where a home is located, it’s best to get it tested for radon since unhealthy radon gas levels can be found anywhere.

 What tools do home inspectors use to test for radon?